 - The problem being solved by the company’s product or service is not clearly articulated.

 - The market opportunity is not clearly identified.

-- The Founder and CEO is referenced but the team is not; or none of the team members are referenced.
+- The Founder and CEO are referenced but the team is not, or none of the team members are referenced.

 - The entrepreneur does not share their funding need; they exclude “the ask”.